Skip to main content

 Once connected:

-2. Browse the list of available foundation models — all supported models will be listed automatically
+2. Browse the list of available foundation models — all supported models appear automatically

-3. Click to register models you want to use in your 4MINDS workspace
+3. Click to register models you want to use in your workspace

-4. Registered models will appear in your model selector for conversations
+4. Registered models appear in your model selector for conversations

 Supported AWS Regions